 Project teams please send your feedback to the originators of the exams and be prepared to receive yours as well.
-Overall, it is an exchange of constructive criticism also to give praise to good ideas.
+Overall, it is an exchange of constructive criticism

+- but also to give praise to good ideas.
 Please be sure to submit this to the instructor in "Assignments" as well for grading points.
 Move forward now with the final project as the next action will be to submit them to your assigned student in week 10.
-The final action will be for you to grade the exams that your students took in week 11.

-Week 8: 02/22/2021 to 02/28/2021.
+The final action will be for you to grade the exams that your students took in week 11. - Week 8: 02/22/2021 to 02/28/2021.
 Continue communicating with your on-campus student and submitting your communication thread and in addition to this week please notify them of their exam that will coming week 10.
 I have not yet spoiled the surprise.
+One last question for your student is to ask them to reflect on the experience of communicating throughout the term with these shared clinical experiences.
+Please submit this response in "Assignments" along with your normal weekly communications.